euphoricpoptarts/PennsylvaniaGPUGraphClustering/README.md

 #### Clustering Programs
 Each clustering program has 1 required parameter and 3 optional parameters.
 You will invoke each as below:
-`./app/<program> <required graph file> <optional additional iteration count> <optional trial count> <optional clustering output file>`
+`./build/app/<program> <required graph file> <optional additional iteration count> <optional trial count> <optional clustering output file>`

 **pLouvain**: Run the Louvain+ algorithm.
 Choose this one for fast, high-quality clustering.
 **pLeiden**: Run the Leiden algorithm.
-Choose this one for intra-cluster connectivity guarantees.
+Choose this one for intra-cluster connectivity guarantees, but lower quality than pLouvain or pLeiden+.
 **pLeiden+**: Run the Leiden+ algorithm.
-Choose this one if you intend to use multiple iterations for highest-quality.
-Intra-cluster connectivity guarantees are delayed until algorithm achieves stability.
+Use this one with multiple iterations for highest-quality.
+Intra-cluster connectivity guarantees are delayed until algorithm encounters a stable iteration.
 Each program currently only optimizes for modularity.

 ##### Parameters